-Said by some to have been founded by Antiochus II Theos of the Seleucid Kingdom in the third century BC, many of the buildings and monuments at the Laodikeia site date from the first century BC onwards.
-Laodikeia later became an important Roman city, continuing to be inhabited even after it was damaged by an earthquake in 60AD.
+Said by some to have been founded by Antiochus II Theos of the Seleucid Kingdom in the 3rd century BC, many of the buildings and monuments at the Laodikeia site date from the 1st century BC onwards.
+Laodikeia later became an important Roman city, continuing to be inhabited even after it was damaged by an earthquake in 60 AD.

 Among the ruins of Laodikeia are the remains of the ancient theatre, which would originally have held up to 20,000 spectators.

 Discover the best Historic Sites in Turkey, from Hagia Sophia to the Helles Memorial and more, includes interactive map of the top Turkish cultural locations and monuments.